 Qualicum Beach is a 10-minute drive northwest of Parksville.
 Located at the foot of Mount Arrowsmith along the Strait of Georgia, this area has picture-perfect views combined with small-town charm that you’ll want to see during your road trip on Vancouver Island.

-It may be small with a population of around 9,000 people, but there’s still plenty of good reasons for you to visit.
+It may be small, with a population of around 9,000 people, but there are still plenty of good reasons for you to visit.
 The beaches transform as golden sand makes way for beds of wave-stroked rock and pebbles north of this town.

 Take a stroll along a pebble beach and enjoy the sights of sea lions, ships, and even some killer whales.
 If you’re looking for something a little more action-packed, try out some caving.
 Discover the mysteries of the marble passages and crystal caverns on a guided multi-cave tour during this unique Vancouver Island tour.

-When you come to Qualicum Beach, you have to make a stop at Milner Gardens.
+When you come to Qualicum Beach, you have to stop at Milner Gardens.
 After a short walk, you’ll be in the gardens, where they have some of the most beautiful flowers.